- Blockchain Real Estate Is Coming Sooner Than You Think

 Blockchain Real Estate Is Coming Sooner Than You Think

 Blockchain real estate transactions, records, and marketplaces could radically change the way we think about property.
-Current systems for tracking and trading real estate are disjointed and inefficient.
+While the companies at the top have already begun to use blockchain technology in their business to ensure efficiency, there are still a few companies who are skeptic about it and rely on the use of old inefficient tracking methods.
 There’s an enormous opportunity for blockchain to standardize and secure real estate data.
 Land records, property listings, leases and mortgages, and government property tax offices could all benefit from a blockchain real estate revolution.

 The challenge, of course, is that real estate is an enormous industry with many players including lenders, brokers, local governments, and private citizens.
 Changing to a blockchain-based real estate system isn’t as simple as flipping a switch.
 That said, various parties are experimenting with blockchain all along the real estate value chain to find ways to integrate the new technology.